 Normally, a visa can be issued within 5 working days if all the requirements are met.

-- There are, however, some cases or nationals where referrals to the government office in Japan are necessary.
+- However due to Covid-19, currently all visa applications must be referred to the government office in Japan.
 In such cases, it may take around 1-2 months for results.
 Therefore, early planning for your trip to Japan is recommended.
+Additionally, we do not have expedited services, no exceptions.

 - Visa fees: